| White Water Class Guided Fishing Trips for the Serious Fishermanby Larry Larsen (c)

 River shelter the gigantic, elusive muskie.
 Whatever your preference, fishing trips for the entire family are one of the most enjoyable ways to experience the beautiful rivers at a more

+leisure pace.
 We recently spent a couple of days floating the New River and the Top Gauley River in search of smallmouth bass.
 The New River offers anglers the opportunity to catch

 larger fish, while the smaller, lesser known Top Gauley River offers a serene tranquility all its own.
 Two rafts with two anglers each day boated a respectable number of fish